Top 10 Highest Mountains in Nepal

 Brief Climbing History of Mt.
 Makalu

 The first people to reach the top of Makalu were Lionel Terray and Jean Couzy on the 15th of May 1955.
 Just one day after the official accent, Jean Franco, accompanied by Guido Magnone and Gyalzen Norbu Sherpa, successfully summarized Makalu.
-However, an American team led by Riley Keegan unsuccessfully attempted the southeast ridge in the spring of 1954 but unfortunately turned back at 7,100 meters (23,300 ft) by an endless barrage of storms.
-Likewise, a team from New Zealand including Sir Edmund Hillary was also fruitlessly attempted in the same spring, even with injury and illness.
+However, an American team under Riley Keegan's leadership attempted the southeast ridge in the spring of 1954 but regrettably turned back at 7,100 meters (23,300 feet) due to an endless barrage of storms.
+Likewise, a team from New Zealand, including Sir Edmund Hillary, was also fruitlessly attempted in the same spring, even with injury and illness.

 Location: Mahalangur Himalayan Range in the Khumbu region